-In 2014, Prof. Thomas Stipanowich conducted a survey, through the Straus Institute at Pepperdine University School of Law, of approximately 140 Fellows of the CCA, all of whom were highly experienced commercial arbitrators, regarding their practices in promoting settlement through arbitration.
-The resulting insights -- though not surprising at all for those, like this author, who regularly sit as arbitrators -- shatter many arbitral myths widely held by counsel.
-These insights include: 83% of surveyed arbitrators believed they played a beneficial role in settling a case prior to its merits hearing; less than 1% refuse to rule on motions for summary judgment; 70% say they "readily" rule on dispositive motions and 80% of those motions may have prompted informal settlement of the entire case; 91% work with counsel to limit discovery and 94% encourage the parties to limit the scope of discovery; 75% generally "receive virtually all non-privileged evidence and discourage traditional objections (hearsay, foundation, etc.)"; and 87% always try to follow the applicable law in rendering an award;.
-Also, experienced arbitrators proactively manage their cases in various ways, with the great majority requiring parties to submit a core collection of joint exhibits for the merits hearing, limiting duplicative testimony, and telling counsel when a point has been understood so "they can move on".
-Approximately 65% of the surveyed arbitrators believed that excessive, inappropriate or mismanaged motion practice contributed to inefficiencies, excess cost and time.
+In 2014, Professor Thomas Stipanowich conducted a survey, through the Straus Institute for Dispute Resolution at Pepperdine University School of Law, of approximately 140 fellows of the CCA, all of whom were highly experienced commercial arbitrators, regarding their practices in promoting settlement through arbitration.
+The resulting insights-though not surprising at all for those, like this author, who regularly sit as arbitrators-shatter many arbitral myths widely held by counsel.
+These insights include: 83 percent of surveyed arbitrators believed they played a beneficial role in settling a case prior to its merits hearing; less than 1 percent refuse to rule on motions for summary judgment; 70 percent say they "readily" rule on dispositive motions and 80 percent of those motions may have prompted informal settlement of the entire case; 91 percent work with counsel to limit discovery and 94 percent encourage the parties to limit the scope of discovery; 75 percent generally "receive virtually all non-privileged evidence and discourage traditional objections (hearsay, foundation, etc.)"; and 87 percent always try to follow the applicable law in rendering an award.
+Also, experienced arbitrators proactively manage their cases in various ways, with the great majority requiring parties to submit a core collection of joint exhibits for the merits hearing, limiting duplicative testimony, and telling counsel when a point has been understood so "they can move on."
+Approximately 65 percent of the surveyed arbitrators believed that excessive, inappropriate, or mismanaged motion practice contributed to inefficiencies, excess cost, and time.23